yegor256/blog/_posts/2017/dec/2017-12-19-srp-is-hoax.md

 collection of setters and getters on top of them.
 Maybe with one extra method in addition to those.

+{% quote “One thing” is a misleading simplification of a “high cohesion” concept. %}

 My point is that SRP is a wrong idea.

 Making classes small and cohesive is a good